agude/agude.github.io/_books/the_dragons_banker.md

-There is also a slight inconsistency: the dragons's plan was to profit off the human economic system, but they also transferred several pieces of technology that moved the whole empire forward, like fuel-free heat, new ship designs, and refrigeration.
+There is also a slight inconsistency: the dragons's plan was to profit off the human economic system, but they also transferred several pieces of technology that revolutionized the empire, like fuel-free heat, new ship designs, and refrigeration.
 Perhaps the dragons's real motivation was to move humanity forward?
 But if so their other behavior seems too misanthropic for that.

 While a fun read, the story is far from perfect.
 In my ideal dragon story, the